The story of human prejudice in Scripture often begins close to home. In the Hebrew Bible, Jonah initially refuses God’s command to preach to the

-Critics often claim the Latter-day Saint movement tells “inconsistent stories”—especially around the First Vision, priesthood restoration, Book of Mormon revisions, plural marriage, and the 1978
+Critics often claim the Latter-day Saint movement tells “inconsistent stories”—especially around the First Vision, priesthood restoration, Book of Mormon revisions, and the 1978 revelation.
+But

 When critics claim that Joseph Smith “made up” the Book of Mormon, it can be helpful to look at what a real historical hoax looks